-Thermal stratification in lakes is an important driver of physical, chemical and biological processes in lakes and reservoirs, including(Yankova, Neuenschwander, Köster, & Posch, 2017)(Jankowski, Livingstone, Bührer, Forster, & Niederhauser, 2006)(Piccolroaz & Toffolon, 2018)(Tranvik et al., 2009)(Read et al., 2012) primary production(Leach et al., 2018), quality of fisheries habitats (Hansen, Read, Hansen, & Winslow, 2017), deep-water oxygen levels 78 and atmospheric gas exchange 910.(Stetler et al., 2020) As climate change alters the thermal budget of lakes through increased water surface temperatures(Woolway et al., 2019) (REF), one response is a shift in mixing regimes.
-Particularly in northern lakes, we are seeing a shift from multiple mixing annually (polymictic and dimictic) to a single mixing event (monomictic).
-(Kirillin, 2010) Changes in mixing regimes can have important implications for the ecosystem services which oligotrophic lakes provide.
-Processes such as primary production, fish habitation and atmospheric gas exchange could shift dramatically if mixing regimes shift from the status quo.
-For example,(Woolway & Merchant, 2019)(Salonen, Leppäranta, Viljanen, & Gulati, 2009)(Hampton et al., 2017) changes in the duration of ice cover could have XXX effect of YYY.
+Thermal stratification in lakes is an important driver of physical, chemical and biological processes in lakes and reservoirs, including complete water turnovers,(Yankova, Neuenschwander, Köster, & Posch, 2017) deep-water oxygen levels, (Jankowski, Livingstone, Bührer, Forster, & Niederhauser, 2006)(Piccolroaz & Toffolon, 2018) atmospheric gas exchange, (Tranvik et al., 2009)(Read et al., 2012) primary production(Leach et al., 2018), and quality of fisheries habitats (Hansen, Read, Hansen, & Winslow, 2017),.(Stetler et al., 2020) As climate change alters the thermal budget of lakes through increased water surface temperatures(Woolway et al., 2019), one response is a shift in mixing regimes.
+Particularly in northern lakes, we are seeing a shift from multiple mixing annually (polymictic and dimictic) to a single mixing event (monomictic and meromictic).
+(Kirillin, 2010) Changes in mixing regimes can have important implications for the ecosystem and community services which oligotrophic lakes provide, including drinking water.
+Processes such as primary production, fish habitation and atmospheric gas exchange and lake turnover could shift dramatically if mixing regimes shift from the status quo.
+In addition, ice cover is expected decrease an average of 29 +- 8 days under RCP 6.0 conditions.(Woolway & Merchant, 2019) The implications of this finding are especially important as lake ice coverage is increasingly understood to be relevant for both summer and winter lake ecology.(Salonen, Leppäranta, Viljanen, & Gulati, 2009)(Hampton et al., 2017)

 However, there is considerable uncertainty in how global climate will continue to change in the future.
 First, there is uncertainty in how societies will response to global climate change and curb carbon emissions which drive changes in climate.
 As a result, there are several representative concentration pathway (RCP) scenarios which combines assumptions about multiple ecological and sociological factors, including high population, slow income growth, and modest technological change and energy intensity improvements.
-(Riahi et al., 2011) This study uses the RCP 8.5 scenario, which assumes that greenhouse gas emissions continually increase over time, leading to a radiative forcing of 8.5 W/m2 at the end of the century.
-18(Schwalm, Glendon, & Duffy, 2020) In order to represent the effects of various climate scenarios, global general circulation models (GCMs) are needed, which model Earth’s atmosphere using the radiative and thermodynamic properties of the atmosphere as well as the frictional dissipation and dynamics of kinetic energy on multiple scales.
-(Phillips, 1956) However, among GCMs there is disagreement in how various global climate variables will respond(Pirtle, Meyer, & Hamilton, n.d.)
-(REF), resulting in uncertainty about the directionality of future climate change.
+(Riahi et al., 2011) This study uses the RCP 8.5 scenario, which assumes that greenhouse gas emissions continually increase over time, leading to a radiative forcing (the additional amount of energy in Earth’s climate system) of 8.5 W/m2 at the end of the century.
+The RCP 8.5 scenario is the most aggressive and adopts a “business as usual” attitude from the current emission outputs, which is the best match out to midcentury and likely further under current and stated policies.
+Under RCP 8.5, end of century warming outcomes range from 3.3 C to 5.4 C globally.(Schwalm, Glendon, & Duffy, 2020) In order to represent the effects of various climate scenarios, global general circulation models (GCMs) are needed, which model Earth’s atmosphere using the radiative and thermodynamic properties of the atmosphere as well as the frictional dissipation and dynamics of kinetic energy on multiple scales.
+(Phillips, 1956) However, among GCMs there can be disagreement in how various global climate variables will respond(Pirtle, Meyer, & Hamilton, n.d.), resulting in uncertainty about the directionality of future climate change.